-Many studies have been done to discover how colors affect different aspects of our lives, like our clothing, food, and the decoration of our surroundings.
-Whether or not you believe in Feng Shui, psychology has also studied the phenomenon of how hues and tones relate to our mood.
+Many studies have been done to discover how colors in your home affect different aspects of your life, like clothing, food, and surroundings.
+Whether or not you believe in Feng Shui, psychology also comments on the phenomenon of how hues and tones relate to our mood.
 Learn more in the following article.

 Color perception though your eyes is a complex neurophysiological process that is associated with the physical event of light, causing sensations in people and even in animals.
-Basically, it is an energy that affects us in different ways, producing different experiences but with similar patterns.
-Each color has a different meaning.
+Basically, it belongs to an energy that affects us in different ways, producing different experiences but with similar patterns.
+Each color contains a different meaning.

 - White: Symbolizes purity, peace, innocence, and optimism, it is associated with divinity, stability, harmony, and calmness.

 - Yellow: Always radiates off everything and above all, it is the color related to sunlight and represents intelligence.

 - Orange: The color of fire and flames, it symbolizes energy, delight, pleasure, and is also related to the sun.

 - Red: The most stimulating, it represents power, energy, and vitality.